-And now for my most rambling of reviews.
-If you make it through the post, maybe this is just the book for you!
+And now for my most rambling of reviews: if you make it through the post, maybe this is just the book for you!

-I had no idea what it was when I saw That Awful Mess on the Via Merulana (Quer pasticciaccio brutto de via Merulana, 1957; tr. from the Italian by William Weaver (who did an excellent job later with The Name of the Rose), 1965).
+I had no idea what the book was when I first saw That Awful Mess on the Via Merulana (Quer pasticciaccio brutto de via Merulana, 1957; tr. from the Italian by William Weaver (who did an excellent job later with The Name of the Rose), 1965).
 But I really like the NYRB Classics series, frequently scour bookstores for them, and the other day this particular selection intrigued me.
 I started it the same day I picked it out and bought it.
-Now, let me try to explain the result: imagine picking up Ulysses and beginning it on a whim with no knowledge about its contents, no knowledge that it was an experiment, no knowledge of the cultural backdrop - oh, and let’s say you speak only Italian and this book of English wordplay is an Italian translation!
+Now, let me try to explain the result: imagine picking up Ulysses and beginning it on a whim with no knowledge about its contents, no knowledge that it was an experiment, no knowledge of the cultural backdrop — oh, and let’s say you speak only Italian and this book of English wordplay is an Italian translation!
 That is not too far from how I felt when I got into this book.
 Maybe I should have been clued in by the blurb on the back: “Italo Calvino, Pier Paolo Pasolini, and Alberto Moravia all considered That Awful Mess on the Via Merulana to be one of the greatest of modern Italian novels.”
-I should have known that when these authors said “modern” they mean “modern” in its truly literary sense.
+I should have known that when these authors and auteurs said “modern” they meant “modern” in its truly literary sense.

 The basic plot of the book is deceptively straight-forward.
 Two crimes are committed in the space of just a few days on Via Merulana, a seedy street that is home to some fairly (again deceptively) normal characters.
 The first crime: someone steals the jewels from the widow, one of the occupants.
 Detective Ingravallo (or Don Ciccio, when you read this try to get the multiple names for each character straight as soon as possible), who has some friends in the tenement, investigates, and we get a comical scene when he interrogates the occupants.
-The next crime: someone murders another occupant, the lusted after wife, while her husband is away.
+The next crime: someone murders another occupant, the lusted-after wife, while her husband is away.
 Ingravallo returns.
 Unfortunately, he is one of the ones who lusts after the wife, and he is friendly with her husband.

 It is the time of Mussolini.
-Thousands of puns and references meant to mock Mussolini and the society he envisioned, zipped past me, but not this little bit of tongue-in-cheek irony that perfectly describes the Via:
+Thousands of puns and references meant to mock Mussolini and the society he envisioned zipped past me, but not this little bit of tongue-in-cheek irony that perfectly describes the Via:

 Crimes and suggestive stories had abandoned forever the Ausonian land, like a bad dream dissolving.
 Robberies, stabbings, whorings, pimpings, burglary, cocaine, vitriol, arsenic bought for poisoning rats, abortions manu armata, feats of pimps and cardsharps, youngsters who make a woman pay for their drinks — why, what are you thinking of? — the Ausonian land didn’t even remember the meaning of such things.